 - Place the affected area under cold, running water.
 For best results, use a high-pressure spray nozzle and preferably, treat the stain from the backside as well to help loosen up the stain.

-- Now, you can pre-treat the stain with a prewash stain remover or simply rub some liquid detergent on the stained area and let it sit for about five minutes.
+- Now, you can pre-treat the stain with a prewash stain remover or just rub some liquid detergent on the stained area and let it sit for about five minutes.

 - Rinse the fabric with hot water.
-If the stain is still there then repeat step 3 to 5 again before placing the clothing in the dryer, or else the stain will set in deeper.
+If the stain is still there, then repeat step 3 to 5 before placing the clothing in the dryer, or else the stain will set deeper.

 You could also use bleaching agents like lemon juice, white vinegar or hydrogen peroxide to get rid of the stain but they may mar the beauty of the fabric by bleaching its color.

 - Gently remove excess honey from the carpet using a dull knife.

 - Make a simple cleaning solution by mixing a teaspoon of dishwashing liquid in a cup of warm water.